gautamsalvi8/tile-merger-puzzle/README.md

-🔷 Tile Merger: A Level-Based 2048-Inspired Puzzle Game Welcome to Tile Merger, a strategic and visually appealing puzzle game inspired by the classic 2048—reimagined with level progression, targeted merging, and controlled tile flow.
+🔷 Tile Merger: A Level-Based 2048-Inspired Puzzle Game Welcome to Tile Merger, a strategic and visually appealing puzzle game inspired by the classic 2048—reimagined with level progression, targeted merging, and controlled tile flow designed completely using Amazon Q CLI

 🎮 Game Concept
 Unlike traditional 2048, Tile Merger introduces a level-based objective system: